clock-icon ORDERED BY 5 PM, DELIVERED NEXT DAY package-icon FREE SHIPPING FROM CHF 150 icon-schweizer-standort BASED IN SWITZERLAND

 10. Groeger D, O’Mahony L, Murphy EF, Bourke JF, Dinan TG, Kiely B, et al. Bifidobacterium infantis 35624 modulates host inflammatory processes beyond the gut.
 Gut Microbes.
 July 12, 2013;4(4):325–39.

-Are the capsules enteric-coated?
+Are the capsules gastric acid resistant?

-In principle, these are the biocompatible HPMC capsules.
-They pass through the empty stomach within 15 minutes without damage.
-An additional coating, such as with acylated gellan, is not required.Such chemical additives can be dispensed with, especially since they are also not used in most scientific studies.
+Basically, it is the biocompatible HPMC capsules.
+They pass through the empty stomach unharmed within 15 minutes.
+An additional coating, for example with acylated gellan, is not required.
+Such chemical additives can be avoided, especially since they are also not used in most scientific studies.

 No, the freeze-dried bacteria are suitable for storage at room temperature.